-But chocolate is king for Easter treats.
-Modern Easter baskets always strive to have that one chocolate surprise that adds “wow” factor to Easter morning so Chocolate Pizza Company has taken that challenge personally.
-Or rather, it has personalized that challenge with its 6 ounce Easter Egg personalized with a child’s name.
-The edible work of art has pastel colored swirls dancing through gourmet milk or dark chocolate and the name scripted in white chocolate.
-The confectionery gem tells the lucky recipient that of all the Easter baskets out there, this one was made just for them.
+This edible work of art has pastel-colored swirls dancing through gourmet milk or dark chocolate and the name scripted in white chocolate.
+This confectionery gem tells the lucky recipient that of all the Easter baskets out there, this one was made just for them.

-But even personalized Easter baskets need a supporting cast so we have added a 6 ounce boxed chocolate classics like potato chips, pretzels or almond bark, a chocolate covered rice crispy square with spring decorations, a pair of those famously popular marshmallow Peeps dipped in chocolate, and a spring decorated, chocolate dipped cookie.
-Beautifully presented in Easter over-wrap and bow it is impressive as Easter baskets go.
+But even personalized Easter baskets need a supporting cast, so we have added some extras, including a six-ounce box of chocolate-dipped classics such as potato chips and pretzels; a chocolate-covered rice crispy square with spring decorations; a pair of those famously popular marshmallow Peeps dipped in chocolate; and a spring decorated, chocolate dipped cookie.